More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Theme: Developing Goldthorpe

 This project will develop a combined community and cultural hub within the Welfare Park.
 This will include the refurbishment of the existing historic Dearne Playhouse.
-It will also include a refreshed and reinvigorated outdoor multifunctional performance and community events space.
+It will also include a refreshed outdoor multifunctional performance and community events space.
 In addition, there is improved event day parking, and business development support for the Playhouse team.

 Heart of Goldthorpe